Luxury Garden Route Vacations

 Plettenberg Bay – or ‘Plett’ to the locals – has long been attracting the stylish South African set who reside there in the summer.
 Its sheltered coves, craggy mountains, wide, white beaches, and biodiverse forests have charmed visitors since Portuguese settlers first arrived in 1488.
 And with a temperate climate, empty beaches, and azure waters it's not hard to see what makes Plett such an amazing stop on Garden Route itineraries.

-Things to do: Chic restaurants and bars serve exceptional seafood with views to match, making this the ideal location to indulge in some of the area’s finest flavours.
+Things to do: Chic restaurants and bars serve exceptional seafood with views to match, making this the ideal location to indulge in some of the area’s finest flavors.
 After trying the exquisite food of Plettenberg Bay, a world of activities awaits, with surfing, quad biking, horse riding, and hikes aplenty.
 And if you’re lusting after some Big Game viewing head to Plettenberg Bay Game Reserve where over 35 species of animal can be seen – from lion, hippo, giraffe, crocodile, and buffalo to the endangered white rhino – or pay a visit to the elephant sanctuary.

 Other Notable Destinations